 The Farm suffered from severe neglect following the outbreak of the French Revolution.
 It was rented out to a farmer, and one of the buildings burned down during this time.
 When Napoleon set about having the rest of the Hameau restored in 1810, many of the structures in the Farm were beyond hope of saving.
 He had them torn down.
 The Farm remained virtually ignored for most of the 19th and 20th centuries.
 From 1992-2006, it finally underwent a major restoration that sought to return it to its 1789 condition.

-A close-up on the wall that encloses the dugout inside the sheepfold, with a few of the local inhabitants.
+Below is a close-up on the wall that encloses the dugout inside the sheepfold, with a few of the local inhabitants.

-An old photo of the front of the Educational Farm from the beginning of the 20th century.
+Below is an old photo of the front of the Educational Farm from the beginning of the 20th century.

 I’ll now move onto the buildings that surround the lake.
 I’ll cover them (mostly) clockwise from left to right: the Marlborough Tower, the Model/Refreshment Dairy, the former Preparation/Working Dairy, the lost Barn, the Guard House, the Dovecote/Hen House, the Games House, the Queen’s House, the Stove House, the Boudoir, and the Mill House.
 I’ve reposted the aerial photo below to remind you of their layout.

 First up is the Marlborough Tower.
-The tower gets its name from a famous song, “Marlborough Goes to War”, about the death of English General John Churchill, the 1st Duke of Marlborough8.
+The tower gets its name from a famous song, “Marlborough Goes to War”, about the death of English General John Churchill, the 1st Duke of Marlborough9.
 The Dauphin’s nanny, Genevieve Poitrine, often sang the song to her young charge, Louis-Joseph.
 As it was located on the water, the Marlborough Tower used to have a pier that was used for boats and fishing.
 The base of the tower, built of stone, was used to store the boats and various fishing supplies.
 The upper portion of the tower is made of wood, but was painted so that it resembled stone.
 A fishery was originally constructed in 1784 to accompany the Marlborough Tower, but it was torn down in 1785 to make room for the Model/Refreshment Dairy.

 In the photo below, you can see that there is now an apiary on the garden side of the tower.
 A staircase leads to a lookout at the top of the tower, which was also used as an observatory.
 It was also possible to communicate with the main Château from here using light signals!